 4. Coco Coir

 Coco coir is the hairy fibre from coconuts and enables proper aeration and moisture retention.
 Coconut fibres also help protect roots from being affected by plant-stimulating hormones.

 Best hydroponic system for weed

-All systems use a water solution enriched with nutrients.
+No matter which of the hydroponic methods you use, you will always need a water solution enriched with nutrients.
 However, some installations vary according to various factors such as circulation and water exposure.
-You can buy hydroponics setups online, or you can save money and build one yourself if you have DIY expertise.
+You can buy hydroponic grow setups online, or you can save money and build one yourself if you have DIY expertise.

-Deep water culture is an excellent place to start for beginners and is probably the least expensive option.
+Deep water culture is an excellent place to start for growers who are inexperienced with growing hydro plants, and is probably the least expensive option.
 Cannabis plants are placed in buckets filled with a nutrient solution, and an air pump provides a constant supply of oxygen.

-This type of system consists of several buckets hung over a growing tray which has two waterways; an inlet and outlet, both of which are connected to an external tank that contains nutrients.
+A flood and drain system (also known as ebb and flow system) This type of hydroponics system consists of several buckets hung over a growing tray which has two waterways; an inlet and outlet, both of which are connected to an external tank that contains nutrients.
 A flood and drain system is a very stable method of cultivation and is highly recommended for novice growers who need a secure hydro system that will still provide great results.